piotrrus/shipping_cost/README.md

 At this moment Calculation result is not saved in database.
 The same with import zones.
 I need more information if it's necessary.
+But migration for create calculation results table is provided.

 I got no info about how to zones affect calculations, so it was skipped during calculations.